National Masculinity Week 2023 will be held October 15-21, 2023.

 CAMPUSPEAK is launching National Masculinity Week (NMW) with the intent of changing the narrative nationally.

-The goal of National Masculinity Week is to change the national conversation to focus on what it means to be a positive male role model and challenge the unhealthy and harmful aspects of traditional manhood and the mantras that “boys will be boys” or “men will be men.”
+National Masculinity Week aims to change the national conversation to focus on what it means to be a positive male role model and challenge the unhealthy and harmful aspects of traditional manhood and the mantras that “boys will be boys” or “men will be men.”

 What makes a man?
 And what makes a man masculine?
 These are both questions that pop culture, society, academics, communities, and individuals across the world have been attempting to answer for years.
 When it comes to masculinity, our conversation is anything but binary.
 Even with the ever-fluctuating meaning of the term masculinity, Tim Mousseau is convinced of one thing: students want to have conversations on what defines manhood.
 Even more, they want to understand what it means to express this idea in a positive way.